freesewing/freesewing/README.md

 FreeSewing is an open source project run by a community, and financially supported by our patrons.

-If you feel what we do is worthwhile, and you can spend a few coind without hardship, then you should [join us and become a patron](https://freesewing.org/community/join).
+If you feel what we do is worthwhile, and you can spend a few coins without hardship, then you should [join us and become a patron](https://freesewing.org/community/join).

 ## Links 👩‍💻